CAPI Gateway

 - OpenAPI spec aggregation from upstream services

-- TLS termination and custom truststore management
+- TLS termination and dynamic truststore management (via Consul KV hot-reload)

 - CORS management